Ashenafi-Bancha/Final-Project-1/README.md

-# CommunityConnect: A Life-Oriented Crowdfunding Platform (GoFundMe-like System) for Ethiopia
+# EthioFund: A Crowdfunding Platform for Individuals and Communities in Ethiopia

-CommunityConnect is a web-based, life-oriented crowdfunding platform designed to help individuals and communities in Ethiopia raise funds for urgent life-related needs such as medical emergencies, education support, funerals, accidents, and disasters.
+EthioFund is a web-based, life-oriented crowdfunding platform designed to help individuals and communities in Ethiopia raise funds for urgent life-related needs such as medical emergencies, education support, funerals, accidents, and disasters.
 The system focuses on **transparency, trust, and simplicity**, inspired by platforms like GoFundMe but tailored to the Ethiopian context.

 ---